Frequently Asked Questions

 E-mail: olib@mail.nih.gov

-Yes, ÈýÒÚÌåÓý¹ÙÍø does have a privacy notice, it can be found at /web-policies-notices.
+Yes, ÈýÒÚÌåÓý¹ÙÍø does have a privacy notice, it can be found at /privacy-policy.

 The ÈýÒÚÌåÓý¹ÙÍø Web site is not just one site but a large collection of sites — over 150 servers.
 Some areas are updated daily while others may not be updated for weeks or months.